COVID-19 pandemic in Rajasthan: May

 On 1 May, 82 cases and 4 deaths were reported.
 35 tested positive in Jodhpur, 21 in Jaipur and rest in other districts.

 On 2 May, 106 cases and 6 deaths were reported.
 60 tested positive in Jodhpur and 33 in Jaipur and rest in other districts.

 On 3 May, 114 cases and 3 deaths were reported.
 40 from Chittorgarh, 32 from Jaipur and 27 from Jodhpur.

 On 4 May, 175 cases and 6 deaths were reported.
 89 tested positive in Jodhpur, 29 in Jaipur, and rest in other districts.
-In Chittorgarh's Nimbahera town over 100 people tested positive after first case from the town was reported on 25 April of a men with travel history to Indore, who was believed to be spreader of the infection.
+In Chittorgarh's Nimbahera town over 100 people tested positive after first case from the town was reported on 25 April of a man with travel history to Indore, who was believed to be spreader of the infection.
 The area became an hotspot and a curfew was imposed.

 On 5 May, 97 cases and 12 deaths were reported.
 41 tested positive in Jodhpur, 25 in Jaipur, and remaining in other districts.

 On 6 May, 159 cases and 4 deaths were reported and number of recoveries crossed the active cases in the state.
 30 BSF Soldiers who returned from Delhi after COVID-19 management duty tested positive.
 50 tested positive in Jodhpur, 43 in Jaipur and rest in other districts.
 Jalore reported its first 3 cases.

 On 7 May, 110 cases and 6 deaths were reported.
 30 tested positive in Jodhpur, 21 in Jaipur, and rest in other districts.
 Sirohi reported its first positive case, 12 more BSF personals tested positive in Jodhpur.

 On 8 May, 152 cases were reported, 4 people died taking death toll to 103.
 59 tested positive in Udaipur, 34 in Jaipur, and remaining in other districts.

 On 9 May, 129 cases and 3 deaths were reported.
 51 tested positive in Jaipur, 24 in Udaipur, and remaining in other districts.

 On 10 May, 106 cases and two deaths were reported.
 30 tested positive in Udaipur, 23 in Jaipur and remaining in other districts.
 Udaipur city was declared as a containment zone and emerged as a hotspot due to sudden rise in cases after a homeguard constable tested positive in Kanji ka Hatta area.
 A strict curfew was imposed in the city to restrict the movement of the people.
 In areas where clusters were reported, people were shifted to the quarantine facilities to prevent community transmission.

 On 11 May, 174 cases and 5 deaths were reported.
 49 tested positive in Udaipur, 28 in Jaipur, and remaining in other districts.